Divyanshu-Bhatt/EE2100-Matrix-Theory/Assignment10/Assignment10.md

 			\end{bmatrix}
 $$

 As it is a 3 by 3 matrix, we use $\mathbf{I}_3$ as the identity matrix.
-This gives us the characteristic equaiton:
+This gives us the characteristic equation:

 $$
 \det(\mathbf{A}-\lambda\mathbf{I}_3) = 0 \\